-Correctional services Department: Correctional Services REPUBLIC OF SOUTH AFRICA PARTICIPATION IN INTERVIEW Indemnity form I I hereby agree/do not agree to be interviewed by I do so entirely at my own will and I do not hold the Department of Correctional Services or any of its members, responsible for anything that might transpire from the interview.
-I do not want any or expect any reward of any nature for partaking in the interview.
+Experiment Correctional services Department Correctional Services REPUBLIC OF SOUTH AFRICA PARTICIPATION IN INTERVIEW Indemnity form I, Registration number I do not want any or expect any reward of any nature for partaking in the interview.
 I certify that I make this statement out of my own free will and understands the contents thereof.
-SIGNED: WITNESS: DATE: WITNESS:
+SIGNED: